-Purpose of Form: If you are a victim of domestic violence, dating violence, sexual assault, or stalking, and you are seeking an emergency transfer, you may use this form to request an emergency transfer and certify that you meet the requirements of eligibility for an emergency transfer under the Violence Against Women Act (VAWA).
-Although the statutory name references women, VAWA rights and protections apply to all victims of domestic violence, dating violence, sexual assault or stalking.
+Purpose of Form: If you are a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, and you are seeking an emergency transfer, you may use this form to request an emergency transfer and certify that you meet the requirements of eligibility for an emergency transfer under the Violence Against Women Act (VAWA).
+Although the statutory name references women, VAWA rights and protections apply to all victims of domestic violence, dating violence, sexual assault stalking, or human trafficking.
 Using this form does not necessarily mean that you will receive an emergency transfer.
 See your housing provider's emergency transfer plan for more information about the availability of emergency transfers.